 The Company maintains tax-qualified employee savings and retirement plans, or the 401(k) Plans, covering certain of the Company's employees.
 Pursuant to the 401(k) Plans, eligible employees may elect to reduce their current compensation by up to the lesser of 75% of their annual compensation or the statutorily prescribed annual limit and have the amount of such reduction contributed to the 401(k) Plans.
 The 401(k) Plans provide for additional matching contributions by the Company, based on specific terms contained in the 401(k) Plans.
 The trustees of the 401(k) Plans, at the direction of each participant, invest the assets of the 401(k) Plan in designated investment options.
 The 401(k) Plans are intended to qualify under Section 401 of the Internal Revenue Code.
-Expenses related to the 401(k) Plans totaled approximately \$4.4 million, \$4.0 million and \$2.4 million for the fiscal years 2022, 2021 and 2020, respectively.
+Expenses related to the 401(k) Plans totaled approximately \$5.0 million, \$4.4 million and \$4.0 million for the fiscal years 2023, 2022 and 2021, respectively.

-During 2017, the Company bargained with the United Food and Commercial Workers International Union (UFCW) Local 2 for a complete withdrawal from a UFCW sponsored retirement plan in which certain of our employees participate (the "UFCW Plan").
+During 2017, the Company bargained with the United Food and Commercial Workers International Union (UFCW) Local 2 for a complete withdrawal from a UFCW sponsored retirement plan in which certain of the Company's employees participate (the "UFCW Plan").
 As a result, the Company is required to make withdrawal payments into the fund over a 20-year period.
 The Company recorded expenses related to the UFCW Plan withdrawal of approximately \$18.6 million which was included in Cost of sales during 2017.
 Payments into the UFCW Plan began during 2018.
 The current portion of the withdrawal liability is approximately \$0.8 million and is included in Other accrued expenses and liabilities on the consolidated balance sheets.
-The long-term portion of the withdrawal liability is approximately \$14.8 million and \$15.6 million as of December 31, 2022, and December 25, 2021, and is included in Other liabilities on the consolidated balance sheets.
+The long-term portion of the withdrawal liability is approximately \$14.0 million and \$14.8 million as of December 30, 2023 and December 31, 2022 and is included in Other liabilities on the consolidated balance sheets.